aj0strow/ajostrow.me/db/articles/redis-swipe-right.md

 ### Messages

 We work up the courage to break the ice, and it's time to store messages.
-They belong to two users, so the key must be a combination of our two ids (how romantic, nu?).
+The messages belong to both users, so the key must be a combination of our two ids (how romantic, nu?)

 ```
 messages:$hashcode
 ```

-Our simple hashing will be to combine the ids in alphabetic order with a hash symbol.
-Facebook ids couldn't have a hash symbol in urls, so it should be safe.
+Our simple hashing function will combine the ids in alphabetic order with a hash symbol.
+Facebook ids couldn't have a hash symbol due to urls, so it should be safe.

 To add messages, see the [LPUSH](http://redis.io/commands/lpush) command to prepend messages.